opendilab/DI-engine-docs/source/hands_on/dqn.rst

 Overview
 ---------
-DQN was first proposed in `Playing Atari with Deep Reinforcement Learning <https://arxiv.org/abs/1312.5602>`_.
+DQN was proposed in `Human-level control through deep reinforcement learning <https://arxiv.org/abs/1312.5602>`_.
 Traditional Q-learning maintains an \ ``M*N`` \ Q value table (where M represents the number of states and N represents the number of actions), and iteratively updates the Q-value through the Bellman equation.
 This kind of algorithm will have the problem of dimensionality disaster when the state/action space becomes extremely large.

 DQN is different from traditional reinforcement learning methods.
-It combines Q-learning with deep neural networks, uses deep neural networks to estimate the Q value, and calculates the temporal-difference loss, and uses the gradient descent algorithm to update, thus reaching a level comparable to or even surpassing human players in problem decision-making in high-dimensional spaces (such as Atari games).
+It combines Q-learning with deep neural networks, uses deep neural networks to estimate the Q value, calculates the temporal-difference loss, and perform a gradient descent step to make an update.
+Two tricks that make the standard online Q-learning suitable for training large neural networks without diverging are experience replay and fixed target Q-targets.
+The DQN agent is able to reach a level comparable to or even surpass human players in decision-making problems in high-dimensional spaces (such as Atari games).

 Quick Facts
 -------------